jcrecio/DocJc/README.md

 # DocJc
-Camarón proof of concept to get medical diagnostics in your mobile device using an external medical REST API, integrated with Xamarin
+Proof of concept to get medical diagnostics in your mobile device using an external medical REST API, integrated with Xamarin